CONTAINS AFFILIATE LINKS [?]

 “Winter is Coming…”

-At its absolute core, men’s winter fashion is totally simple: don’t freeze to death.
+At its core, the purpose of men’s winter fashion is simple: stay warm.

 Winter Outfit Fabrics

 Before breaking down what a man should wear in the winter, we first need to talk about winter fabrics.
 What’s the difference between an undershirt made of polyester instead of cotton?
 A leather jacket to a nylon one?
 To put it simply: a lot.

 Every fabric offers a unique combination of properties like moisture-wicking, heat retention, and stain resistance.
 As a result, certain materials perform far better during the cold months.
 Having a basic understanding of these common fabrics can save you from lingering sweat odors and freezing cold toes:

 As the backbone of the fashion industry, cotton makes up the vast majority of all apparel, and for a good reason.
 It’s inexpensive, durable, and easy to care for.
 The downside to this material is that it wrinkles easily, shrinks or stretches out with improper care, and absorbs body odors.
 Whether you mean to or not, cotton garments— like tees, denim, sweatshirts, and loungewear— will likely compose the vast majority of your winter wardrobe.

 But it’s important to note that not all cotton is created equal.
 Many factors determine the material’s softness, color retention, and durability.
 Pima, for example, is a long-staple cotton that’s very soft to the touch but more expensive than traditional cotton.
 If you’re looking to minimize your closet’s carbon footprint, opt for basics made from fair-trade, organic cotton.